lu-jeremy/lu-jeremy/README.md

 # Hello there!

-I am an undergraduate student studying computer science and mathematics at Purdue University.
-My research interests are in computer vision, generative modeling, deep learning, and reinforcement learning.
+I am an undergraduate student studying computer science and mathematics at Purdue University, where I am a research assistant for the Cognitive Robot Autonomy & Learning (CoRAL) lab.
+I conduct research in computer vision, generative modeling, deep learning, reinforcement learning, and robotics.

 ## Research Projects